-In addition to the collection of primary data from stakeholders throughout the state, a review and synthesis of prior reports and available data was conducted to further inform understanding of regional and state-level substance use disorder (SUD) priorities and needs.
+In addition to the collection of primary data from stakeholders throughout the state, a review and synthesis of prior reports and available data was conducted to further inform understanding of regional and state-level substance use disorder (SUD) priorities, needs, and best practices for the SUD continuum.
 Key, high-level themes extracted from this secondary review are integrated throughout the primary report, particularly under the Summary of Existing Reports and Data sections provided for each region.
-This appendix provides a more detailed summary of the state- and regional-level findings based on the secondary review.
+This appendix provides a more detailed summary of the state- and regional-level findings based on the secondary review, and pulls from the national literature to briefly summarize relevant best practices for enhancing SUD services across the continuum.